yeltu/api-sample/README.md

 # api-sample

 - Section code that sends data to BTSE
+- This section BTSE will create a new API and it will accept requests from Altex
 <img width="683" alt="image" src="https://github.com/yeltu/api-sample/assets/160451914/9c4704ff-294a-46cd-9ae9-c7185269b87d">

 - We sent data below then BTSE will auto confirm user's deposit request